Step-by-Step Guide to Installing a Small Granny Flat in Australia, and how much does it actually cost?

 2. Site assessment and prep — Engage a building surveyor checks access, assess boundaries, setbacks, underground services, connectivity to your utilities and site suitability.

-3. Commence a soil geotechnical investigation report - Find out what soil, footings needs to be, what is the allowable bearing capacity, where is the groundwater etc
+3. Geotechnical investigation report - Soil investigation is crucial in finding out what soil you have, what footings needs to be, what is the allowable bearing capacity, where is the groundwater etc This allows the engineer to design the footings accordingly.

-4. Design the dwelling — Engage a designer/architect or speak to our inhose designer and archietcts to document site plans, elevations, sections etc together with your modular home manufacturer.
+4. Design the dwelling — Engage a designer/architect or speak to our inhouse designer and architects to document site plans, elevations, sections etc together with your modular home manufacturer.

 5. Engineering compliance - Engage with our engineering department to design the footings, assess the modular units, engineering reports and issue certificate of compliance.
-Upgrades may be required athighwind speed locations, which will be coordinated with the modular manufacturer.
+Upgrades may be required at high wind speed locations, which will be coordinated with the modular manufacturer.
+We are happy to provide Regulation 61 as required.

 6. Lodge application: Submit a development application via the SA Planning Portal (online or in-person).
 This includes planning consent, building consent, and development approval.
 Fees apply, and fast-tracking may be available in master-planned areas.